Serra da Moeda

 Despite the importance of Serra de Moeda, pressure from urban development and increasing mining activities in the mountain range endanger its cultural heritage and ecological surroundings.
 The practice of unregulated open-pit mining has significant social and environmental impacts on the natural and cultural landscape and on the local communities.
 Serra da Moeda was included on the 2014 World Monuments Watch in order to help advocates demand more sustainable mining practices that better protect the heritage in the area.

 In April 2014, participants celebrated Watch Day at Serra de Moeda with a workshop, exhibitions, guided tours, and heritage education opportunities.
 The event coincided with the “Serra de Moeda Hug,” which brought 8,000 people together to embrace the mountain.

 Since the Watch

-In September 2014, the Municipal Council of Historic, Cultural, Artistic, and Natural Heritage of Belo Vale decided to protect 37.8 hectares of land in Serra da Moeda.
-October 2014
+In September 2014, the Municipal Council of Historic, Cultural, Artistic, and Natural Heritage of Belo Vale announced the protection of 37.8 hectares of land in Serra da Moeda.